Skin Infections And The Student Athlete

 What Are Common Skin Infections In Student Athletes?

-Skin infections in athletes may be caused by a number of viruses or bacteria.
+Skin infections in student athletes may be caused by a number of viruses or bacteria.
 Three of the most common types of skin infections seen in school-aged athletes are:

 Staph Aureus is a bacterium that can be resistant to certain antibiotics.
 That bacterium is called methicillin-resistant staph aureus (MRSA).